Provide a brief foreshadowing of your call to action

 You can interview students, teachers, administrators, etc. to find out what would help your school grow and develop in a positive direction, then incorporate those ideas into your presentation.

-This advice is good whether you're running for student council president, treasurer or secretary.
+This advice is useful whether you're running for student council president, treasurer or secretary.
 Do your due diligence and know what it is your target audience wants to hear before you write your speech!